Frosty515/Custom-Arch/docs/design.md

 - `jnz SIZE address` jumps to the function at `address` if the zero flag is not set.
 - `address` can be a register, memory address (simple or complex), or an immediate.
 - Equivalent to a `nop` if the zero flag is set.

+#### jl

+- `jl SIZE address` jumps to the function at `address` if the sign flag is not equal to the overflow flag.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.

+#### jle

+- `jle SIZE address` jumps to the function at `address` if the sign flag is not equal to the overflow flag or the zero flag is set.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.

+#### jnl

+- `jnl SIZE address` jumps to the function at `address` if the sign flag is equal to the overflow flag.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.

+#### jnle

+- `jnle SIZE address` jumps to the function at `address` if the sign flag is equal to the overflow flag and the zero flag is not set.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.

+#### jg

+- `jg SIZE address` jumps to the function at `address` if the sign flag is equal to the overflow flag and the zero flag is not set.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.
+- This instruction is an alias for `jnle`.

+#### jge

+- `jge SIZE address` jumps to the function at `address` if the sign flag is equal to the overflow flag.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.
+- This instruction is an alias for `jnl`.

+#### jng

+- `jng SIZE address` jumps to the function at `address` if the sign flag is not equal to the overflow flag or the zero flag is set.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.
+- This instruction is an alias for `jle`.

+#### jnge

+- `jnge SIZE address` jumps to the function at `address` if the sign flag is not equal to the overflow flag.
+- `address` can be a register, memory address (simple or complex), or an immediate.
+- Equivalent to a `nop` if the condition is not met.
+- This instruction is an alias for `jl`.

 ### Interrupts